fraigo/git_tutorial/content/git-client.md

 ### Install your Git client

 The *instalation* process of Git Client is simple.
+Follow all the instructions of the installation process.
 You may be prompted to choose a few options while installing the client.

+### Accessing the terminal window

+If you are using Windows, Linux, or Mac, you may have different ways to access a terminal/command window.
+This terminal allows you to execute git commands:

+* For Linux (Ubuntu, Debian, etc), you can use the default **Terminal** application.
+* For Windows you can use the **Git shell** terminal, *installed along with the Git client*
+* For Mac, use the **Terminal** application located in *Apps/Accessories*

-#### Testing your Git client installation
+### Testing your Git client installation

 Once the installation is completed.
-You can **test the `Git` command** in a terminal/command window:
+You can **test the `Git` command** in a [terminal/command window](#accessing-the-terminal-window):

 ```bash
 git --version